Frequently Asked Questions

 Our average* cycle time is 7 business days for structure fires and 10 business days for vehicle/equipment fire or fewer from project acknowledgement.

-1. Within 2 business hours of receiving an assignment, we will reach out to the onsite contact, your insured, the responding fire department, and our client to gather information about the fire and coordinate the site study.
+- Within 2 business hours of receiving an assignment, we will reach out to the onsite contact to gather information about the fire and coordinate the site study.

-4. Our expert will study and document the exterior of the property.
+- Our expert will study and document the exterior of the fire scene.

-5. The fire investigator will study and document the interior of the property.
+- The fire investigator will photograph and document the interior of the fire scene.

-9. We will collect any relevant evidence, if applicable
+- We will collect any relevant evidence, if applicable.

 Evidence at the property can be vulnerable to disturbance by unauthorized personnel, weather, and potential theft.
-Steps to protect evidence may include securing doors and windows, securing openings with tarps or sheathing, and fencing the fire scene.
-Posting signage at the fire scene or hiring security to guard a scene is also an option.
+NFE certified fire investigators determine if evidence may need to be secured and/or transported for safekeeping or further examination.
+Component Testing Laboratories (CTL), also part of Alpine Intel’s suite of services, operates two state-of-the-art facilities specially designed to perform component testing so that carriers can evaluate subrogation potential.
+CTL’s in-house transportation service, Loss Logistics, reduces the inherent risk of evidence spoliation.
 Fire investigators must adhere to the NFPA guidelines and ASTM International standards and must have specialized training and certifications.
 We can also secure evidence for transport to our secure evidence facility and can utilize Loss Logistics for white-glove transportation of evidence.

 *”Average” is used to define assignments without delays that can’t be anticipated or mitigated.
 These include, but are not limited to, lack of response by the onsite contact, weather, joint inspections, litigation, etc.